-SI Figure 3 The BLtrimmer accurately fits modeled data.
+SI Figure 3.
+The BLtrimmer accurately fits modeled data.
 (A) Helix association ΔH° determined using meltR.A followed by the BLtrimmer to fit modeled data, versus the known ΔH°.
 Vertical error bars represent 95% confidence intervals calculated using the BLtrimmer.
 (B) Helix association ΔS° determined using meltR.A followed by the BLtrimmer to fit modeled data, versus the known ΔH°.
 Error bars are the same as A. (C) Helix association ΔG°37 determined using meltR.A followed by the BLtrimmer to fit modeled data, versus the known ΔH°.
 Error bars are the same as A. (D) Tm at 0.1 mM determined using meltR.A followed by the BLtrimmer to fit modeled data, versus the known ΔH°.
 Error bars are the same as A.

 Supplementary information tables